 Transnational families “are families who live apart, but who create and retain a ‘sense of collective welfare and unity, in short “familyhood,” even across national borders’” (Bryceson and Vuorela, 2002 in ACP, 2012).

 Data on family migration in developing countries are either sparse or scattered, due to a lack of capacity or political will to collect data (see Data strengths and limitations below).
-However, family migration data is available for countries in the Organization for Economic Co-operation and Development (OECD) area, where, in 2016, family migration comprised 38 per cent - or 1.8 million migrants - of the total permanent migration in these countries (OECD, 2018).
-There was a slight decline in the number of family migrants in relative terms, from 40 per cent in 2015 to 38 per cent in 2016, but an increase in absolute numbers, from 1.6 million in 2015 to 1.8 million in 2016 (ibid.).
-In 2016, the inflow of family migrants for family reasons comprised 200,000.
+However, family migration data is available for countries in the Organization for Economic Co-operation and Development (OECD) area, where, in 2017, family migration comprised 40 per cent - around 2 million migrants - of the total permanent migration in these countries (OECD, 2019).
+The number of family migrants remained stable in relative terms, but it increased in absolute numbers, more specifically from 1.8 million in 2016 to 2 million in 2017 (ibid.).

-The United States accounted for more than half (900,000) of total family migration in OECD countries (OECD, 2018).
-In 2016, the flow of family migration has increased in such OECD countries as Canada, Germany, Korea, the Netherlands and Spain.
-A strong fall in migration for family reasons was observed in Denmark.
+The United States accounted for 43 per cent (748,000) of total family migration in OECD countries, which represents a 6 per cent drop in comparison to 2016 (OECD, 2019).
+In 2017, the flow of family migration has increased in such OECD countries as Italy, Germany, Spain, the United Kingdom and Portugal.
+Sweden recorded the strongest increase in family migration which amounted to 23 per cent.
+A strong fall in migration for family reasons was observed in New Zealand, besides the United States.

 Despite the existing legal instruments and programmes that ensure the right to a family life?, in 2012, the proportion of non-EU nationals in the European Union not living with their spouses or partners reached 5-7 per cent of those who live together, a much higher level of "living apart together" than for EU nationals (MIPEX, 2014).